petebachant/TurbineDAQ/README.md

 A Python desktop app for automated turbine data acquisition in the UNH tow tank.

 ## Test plan
-Currently, a test plan is created as an Excel spreadsheet either in the top level of the working directory or in a subdirectory named `Test plan`.
-Inside the test plan there are sheets named `Top level`, `Perf-0.5`, `Tare drag`, etc., which correspond to "sections" of the experiment, with the exception of `Top level`, which is an (optional)index of sections.
+A matrix of test parameters should be created and placed in the `Test plan` directory.
+Each "section" of the experiment gets its own CSV file.
+See `test/Test plan` for an example.
 The test plan, if one exists, is loaded into the GUI at startup.
 To change, it must be edited externally and reloaded.

 ## Directory and file structure